OgieBen/image-resizer/README.md

 # Image Resizer

-Slack Demo is just an app that has basic features from stackoverflow.
+ A very simple node app that resizes photo to a 50x50 thumbnail.

 # Tools
     - docker